 Changing our diet would really have a significant influence on so many things.
 Raising livestock requires a lot of agricultural land and water: it not only afflicts poor animals abused on industrial farms but also emits large quantities of methane, one of the most harmful greenhouse gases.

 The researchers behind this study evaluated non-animal food sources.
 Which?
 Meat grown in the laboratory, berries, ground crickets and flies, algae, mushroom protein powder e egg whites plant or laboratory grown.
 The goal was to see if they were comparable in terms of nutritional value.
-They found that these products were rich in important proteins and vitamins, all of which were obtained with much less waste of land and water.
+They found that these products were rich in important proteins and vitamins, all obtained with much less waste of land and water.

 Insects in pole position